microsoft/MixedReality-UXTools-Unreal/README.md

 Mixed Reality Utils for Unreal Engine is a collection of C++ classes, Blueprints and example assets created to help in the implementation of features commonly needed when developing mixed reality applications, like pressable buttons or direct manipulation.

-This currently takes the form of a game plugin found in [MRU_Game/Plugins/MixedRealityUtils](https://dev.azure.com/MRDevPlat/DevPlat/_git/MixedRealityUtils-UE?path=%2FMRU_Game%2FPlugins%2FMixedRealityUtils&version=GBmaster).
+This currently takes the form of a game plugin found in [MRU_Game/Plugins/MixedRealityUtils](https://dev.azure.com/MRDevPlat/DevPlat/_git/MixedRealityUtils-UE?path=%2FMRU_Game%2FPlugins%2FMixedRealityUtils&version=GBmaster) and a collection of example maps in the containing game project [MRU_Game](https://dev.azure.com/MRDevPlat/DevPlat/_git/MixedRealityUtils-UE?path=%2FMRU_Game).

 # Getting Started